Infectious Diseases Fellowship - Program No: 1461011179

 Section Chief and Associate Program Director

 The Infectious Diseases Fellowship is a two-year program following the successful completion of a three-year residency in Internal Medicine.
-The program currently accepts two fellows per year.
+The program currently accepts two fellows per year, who have completed a US residency.

-In addition to patient-care directed learning at the bedside, fellows receive education through a formal didactic lecture series, a weekly case conference, microbiology rounds, journal club, an infection control rotation/ antimicrobial stewardship curriculum, and a clinical microbiology rotation.
+In addition to patient-care directed learning at the bedside, fellows receive education through a formal didactic lecture series, a weekly case conference, journal club, an infection control/antimicrobial stewardship curriculum, and a clinical microbiology rotation.

 Fellows receive two weeks of paid vacation during each year of fellowship training, with an additional two weeks authorized at the discretion of the program director.